Asimov DIY Kit (Here Be Dragons Edition)

 Dimensions

-The overall dimensions of DIY full-body humanoid kit, ships unassembled define the robot's physical footprint and determine what spaces it can navigate and what clearances it requires for operation.
+The overall dimensions of DIY full-body humanoid kit with 25 + 2 degrees of freedom, 120 Nm peak torque, ships unassembled define the robot's physical footprint and determine what spaces it can navigate and what clearances it requires for operation.

-The Asimov DIY Kit (Here Be Dragons Edition) uses Menlo Platform with onboard low-latency processing for reflex loops and cloud-connected high-level reasoning; open-source hardware and software stack as its intelligence backbone.
+The Asimov DIY Kit (Here Be Dragons Edition) uses Robot Cloud API/CLI for high-level agent control; Asimov API for low-level robot data and commands; Virtual Asimov and real-time teleoperation apps; on-robot pre-trained RL walking policy; custom AI agents embodied via Cloud API as its intelligence backbone.
 This AI platform powers the robot's decision-making, perception processing, and autonomous behavior.
 The sophistication of the AI stack directly impacts how well the robot handles unexpected situations and adapts to new environments.

 Asimov DIY Kit (Here Be Dragons Edition) Sensor Suite